MasoniteFramework/masonite/docs/Masonite-Clerk.md

 ## Subscriptions and Charges

-**NOTE: All references to token are stripe tokens which are sent by the request after a form submission.**
+**NOTE: All references to token are stripe tokens which are sent by the request after a form submission.
+For testing purposes you can use the 'tok_amex' string which will create a test AMEX card we don't have to keep submitting forms**

 To charge a user $1.
 All amounts are in cents.
 So below we are charging our user 1000 cents (or $10)